modernish/modernish/share/doc/modernish/WRITEUP.md

 Functions for working with directories.
 So far I have:

+`traverse`: Recursively walk through a directory, executing a command for each file and subdirectory found.
+That command is usually a handler shell function in your program.
+`traverse` is a fully cross-platform, robust replacement for `find` without the snags of the latter.
+Any weird characters in file names (including whitespace and even newlines) "just work" as expected, provided `use safe` is invoked or shell expansions are quoted.
-`traverse`: Recursively walk through a directory, executing a command for each file and subdirectory found -- usually a handler function in your program.
-This is a fully cross-platform, robust replacement for 'find'.
-It has minimal functionality of its own, but since the command name can be a shell function, any functionality of 'find' and anything else can be programmed in the shell language.
-(The `install.sh` script that comes with modernish provides a good example of its use.)
+`traverse` has minimal functionality of its own (depth-first search and an option for `xargs`-like saving up of command arguments), but since the command name can be a shell function, any functionality of 'find' and anything else can be programmed in the shell language.
+The `install.sh` script that comes with modernish provides a good example of its use.

 `countfiles`: Count the files in a directory using nothing but shell functionality, so without external commands.
 (It's amazing how many pitfalls